erickhun/blog/content/posts/explaining-blockchains-to-developers.md

 ## What looks like a “blockchain”?

-At a really high level, a blockchain is created of blocks containing some data.
+At a really high level, a blockchain is made of blocks containing some data.
 They are linked with each other with a reference (a hash) of its previous block: